jnchapman101/jnchapman.github.io/_research/working/franchise/main.markdown

 ---
 ---

-#### Extension of the Franchise and Government Expenditure on Public Goods: Evidence from Nineteenth- Century England.
+#### Extension of the Franchise and Government Expenditure on Public Goods: Evidence from Nineteenth-Century England.

-NEW VERSION MARCH 2020
+NEW VERSION MARCH 2020, Under Review

-Under Review

 [Working Paper]({{ site.baseurl }}{% link assets/pdf/franchise.pdf %})